-Each child and young person is unique and their circumstances vary.
-To respond to this, there are several different types of foster care to suit every child or young person.
-Whether foster carers offer short term emergency support or a more permanent placement, their roles are key to the wellbeing and care of each and every child or young person who is reliant on foster care in Northern Ireland.
+Whether foster carers offer short-term, emergency support or a more permanent home, their roles are key to the wellbeing and care of each and every child or young person who is reliant on foster care in Northern Ireland.

 -